 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain why caregivers of AIDS patients may experience more negative symptoms than caregivers of Alzheimer’s patients
+-Explain why it is likely that caregivers of AIDS patients experienced more negative symptoms than caregivers of Alzheimer’s patients.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Psychology CEUs, Counselor CEUs, Social Worker CEUs, MFT CEUs